Legal insurance obligations for VTC drivers in France

 6. Insurance against natural and technological disasters

 In France, all car insurance policies include mandatory coverage against natural and technological disasters.
-This coverage is triggered following an interministerial decree recognizing the state of natural or technological disaster and covers damage caused by events such as floods, earthquakes, or industrial accidents.
+This coverage is triggered following an interministerial decree recognizing a state of natural or technological disaster and covers damage caused by events such as floods, earthquakes, or industrial accidents.

 7. Obligations regarding proof of insurance